 A good life expectancy is one of those factors that you are most likely to consider while deciding on a suitable roofing material.
 If your roof has a long life, it will give you peace of mind, and you can focus on your business without stress.

-With a modified bitumen roof, life expectancy can be an issue.
+With a modified bitumen roofing system, life expectancy can be an issue.
 It generally lasts for 15 to 20 years.
 While this is not bad for a commercial roof, it lags when we compare it with other popular roofing membranes, such as EPDM roofing systems.

 Can Get Damaged From Standing Water

-Flat roofs are characterized by their low or no slope.
+Flat roofs are characterized by their low slope.
 Due to the absence of a slant slope, it becomes tough for the water to flow down, leading to standing water.
 The longer the water stays on your roof, the more it can be damaged.
-One of the main disadvantages is that modified bitumen roofs can get damaged more quickly from standing water.
+One of the main disadvantages is that modified bitumen roofing systems can get damaged more quickly from standing water.

 So during the rainy season, you need to ensure that the water does not stay longer on your roof as it can cause much damage.